About

 Envision a home on Mars

 With my two brilliant friends Jessica Yuan and Albert Sun we published a paper exploring a Mars city state of 1 million people.
 We were the only undergraduate team to win the finalist (10 /176) and present at the 23rd Annual International Mars Society Convention.
-The paper was also later included as a chapter in the book Mars City States: New Societies for a New World published in 2021.
+The paper was also later included as a chapter in the book, Mars City States: New Societies for a New World, published in 2021.

 Looking back, it was a wonderful summer of reading and thinking intensively to paint a coherent picture of the future.
-It gave me an epiphany that a myriad of things in the world are profoundly connected, and AI will be an important driven force behind many things I care about — like an interplanetary humanity, robotics, and universal education.
+It gave me an epiphany that a myriad of things in the world are profoundly connected, and AI will be an important driving force behind many things I care about — like an interplanetary humanity, robotics, and universal education.

 Schrödinger’s me